 Students in this degree program prepare for Massachusetts initial teacher licensure and further strengthen their chosen academic fields.
 Program graduates complete courses in professional education, additional graduate courses in their content fields, and a student-teaching experience.

 The Master of Arts in Teaching Program is a 12-month program for full-time students seeking initial licensure for teaching at the middle, junior, or senior high school levels in accordance with requirements in the state of Massachusetts.
 Licensure reciprocity exists with many states, but students should investigate specifics in the state of anticipated residence.

-Education Coursework (18–20 cr)
+Core Education Coursework (12 cr)

-- SED ED 500/501 Foundations of Educational Practices/Lab (6 cr)
+- SED ED 502/503 Professional Teaching Seminar: Analyzing Foundations of Teaching (2 cr)

 - SED SE 510 Special Education: Curriculum and Instruction (2 cr)

 - SED CT 534 Classroom and Behavior Management (2 cr)

 - SED TL 525 Teaching English Learners in the Middle/High School (4 cr)

 Mathematics Education and Mathematics Coursework (16–18 cr)

 Students complete 16 credits (approximately four courses) in mathematics education and/or mathematics in consultation with their advisors.
 Noyce scholars must complete 18 credits.
 A sampling of coursework is listed below.

 - SED ME 525 Assessment in Mathematics (2 cr)